 - Preheat oven to 375 degrees Fahrenheit.
 Grease or place cupcake wrappers in a standard-size, 12-cup muffin pan.

-- In a large bowl, whisk together the flours, 1 cup oats, baking powder, baking soda, salt, cinnamon, cloves, nutmeg, and ginger.
+- In a large bowl, whisk together the flour, 1 cup oats, baking powder, baking soda, salt, cinnamon, cloves, nutmeg, and ginger.

-- In a medium bowl, whisk together the milk, applesauce, brown sugar, vegetable oil, egg, and vanilla extract.
+- In a medium bowl, whisk together the milk, applesauce, brown sugar, canola oil, egg, and carrots.

 - Divide the mixture between the muffin cups.
+I like to use an ice cream scoop for this – so easy!
 Cups should be filled just about to the top.

-- Bake for 20 minutes or until muffin tops spring back when poked and a toothpick inserted into the center comes out clean.
+- Bake until muffin tops spring back when poked and a toothpick inserted into the center comes out clean, 20-22 minutes

-- Allow to cool for 5 – 10 minutes before removing from the muffin tin.
-Serve plain with butter and honey, if desired.
+- Allow to cool for about 10 minutes before removing from the muffin tin.